starling-lab/starling.utdallas.edu/.github/docs/README.md

 by: [Alexander L. Hayes (@batflyer)](https://github.com/batflyer/)

 Websites should naturally change over time, this guide is meant to help make the process simpler.
-See `.github/docs` for templates discussed in this.

 ## Blog Posts